 - Heat a large pan over medium high heat and fry the bacon in a large pan until crisp.
 Fry in batches if your pan is too small to contain all the bacon slices at once.

 - Remove bacon from the pan and dry with a paper towel.
 Keep the rendered bacon grease for future cooking.

 - Melt the chocolate in a pot with the butter or ghee slowly so it doesn’t burn.

-- Using thongs, dip the bacon slices in the chocolate, either on one half of the slices or on the whole slice.
+- Using tongs, dip the bacon slices in the chocolate, either on one half of the slices or on the whole slice.

 - Place the chocolate dipped bacon on a cooling rack placed over foil or parchment paper.

-- Let cool for a bout 2 hours, until the chocolate has hardened.
+- Let cool in the refrigerator for about 2 hours, until the chocolate has hardened.

 - Cut the bacon slices in bite sized pieces, if desired.

 - Serve right away or store in a container in the refrigerator.

 Like I mentioned previously, pumpkin seeds are loaded with vitamins and minerals, but also with polyunsaturated omega-6 fats.
 Those fats are very fragile and can go rancid quite quickly.
 Seeds prepared this way should be kept in a air-tight container in the refrigerator and eaten in less than a week.
 This is also a nice snack kids will like and is very quick to prepare.
 It’s a great way to eat the seeds you’ll get when carving the Halloween pumpkins.
 In this case, simple rinse and dry the seeds before using them.